SarahBani/SampleProject/README.md

 I focus on the layers, tools and technologies.
 The domain is totally simple and contains only simple tables.
-I am working on it and complete this demo whenever I have a free time.
+I am working on it and complete this demo whenever I find a free time.
 After completion, I am going to use this structure for implementation of the new version of one of my personal projects (www.khodshenas.ir) and this time in English.